Oil rebounds on Trump health update, Norway shutdowns

 Meanwhile recent price rises have prompted some U.S. producers to resume drilling.
 U.S. energy firms this week added oil and natural gas rigs for a third week in a row for the first time since October 2018, data from Baker Hughes showed on Friday.

-Source: Reuters (Reporting by Bozorgmehr Sharafedin in London; Additional reporting by Florence Tan in Singapore; Editing by Jan Harvey)
+Source: Reuters (Reporting by Bozorgmehr Sharafedin in London; Additional reporting by Florence Tan in Singapore; Editing by Jan Harvey and Steve Orlofsky)